news

 sudo chown -R serverspace:serverspace /var/log/pgadmin4

-Then let's go to the directory created called environments.
-We specify the name of the directories in accordance with the official documentation of Python 3.
-Let's go to the previously created environments directory and start the my_env environment:
+Then go to the folder created under the name "test".
+In these instructions, the names of the directories are given in the same way as in the instructions.
+Go to the previously created test directory and run the test_env environment:

-After running my_env virtual environment, you should update the pip package to install the required library.
-In the case of a non-updated pip, we may encounter some difficulties installing pgAdmin.
+Running the test_env virtual environment, update the pip package to install the required library.
+In the case of a non-updated pip, we may encounter some difficulties in installing pgAdmin.

 python3 -m pip install -U pip

-Using a web browser, you need to download the latest release from the official site of pgAdmin 4 file with the .whl extension.
+Use a web browser to download the latest release of a file with a .whl extension.
 Which is the standard package extension for the Python distribution.
-Copy the utility link, write the wget command on the command line and paste the link:
+Copy the utility link and type in the command line:

 wget https://ftp.postgresql.org/pub/pgadmin/pgadmin4/v6.10/pip/pgadmin4-6.10-py3-none-any.whl